tzjeck/CheckHost/README.md

 Usage: chk.py [ -f filename] [ -i ip-address]
 File format -> id;ip

-Using paramtear -i you will not push result to the Xively.
+Using parameter -i you will not push result to the Xively.

 -----------------
 example: